VincentHu01/me/_posts/2023-02-20-what-is-three-normal-forms-in-database.md

 ---
-title: What are Three Normal Forms in Database Designing?
+title: What Are Three Normal Forms in Database Designing?
 author: sille_bille
 categories:
 - Database